Frequently Asked Questions

 • Yes!
 It’s much faster to book online, even if it’s done on the dock a few moments prior to your preferred launch time, so you can sign your waiver online and be ready to go!
 We also take walk-ups, but expect to wait in line if it’s a busy weekend day!

 • Yes!
-Space permitting, you may launch your own people-powered boat at The Floathouse docks, but please check with our staff, especially during busy weekends.
+Space permitting, you may launch your own people-powered boats or boards at The Floathouse docks, but please check with our staff, especially during busy weekends.

 We welcome both local and visiting people-powered boaters.
 You can tie up with us while exploring Petaluma’s historic downtown, as well as its waterfront shops and restaurants.